-B. Priority one A: [RESERVED]

-C. Priority one B: Child care assistance for income eligible families whose income is at or below one hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
-The department prioritizes child care services within priority one B for children with special needs, disabilities, homeless families, and for teen parents.

-D. Priority two: Families transitioning off TANF and clients who have received a TANF diversionary payment.
+- B. Priority one A: [RESERVED] - C. Priority one B: Child care assistance for income eligible families whose income is at or below one hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+The department prioritizes child care services within priority one B for children with special needs, disabilities, homeless families, and for teen parents. - D. Priority two: Families transitioning off TANF and clients who have received a TANF diversionary payment.
 Clients must have received TANF for at least one month, or a diversionary payment, in the past 12 months in order to qualify for priority two.
 Only clients transitioning off TANF whose TANF cases are closed at least in part due to increased earnings or loss of earned income deductions or disregards are eligible for priority two.
-Priority two clients do not have to meet income eligibility requirements during their 12 consecutive month period of eligibility for priority two child care.

-E. Priority three: [RESERVED]

-F. Priority four: Child care assistance for families whose income is above one hundred percent of the federal poverty level but at or below two hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+Priority two clients do not have to meet income eligibility requirements during their 12 consecutive month period of eligibility for priority two child care. - E. Priority three: [RESERVED] - F. Priority four: Child care assistance for families whose income is above one hundred percent of the federal poverty level but at or below two hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
 These families are certified for a 12 month block of time and will remain eligible at or below two hundred fifty percent of the federal poverty level.
-Exceptions to the 12 month certification period are included in 8.15.2.11 NMAC.
-The department prioritizes child care services within priority four for children with special needs, disabilities, homeless families, and for teen parents.

-G. Priority four plus: During this period of economic recovery and subject to budgetary considerations, child care assistance for essential workers whose income is above two hundred percent of the federal poverty level but at or below three hundred fifty percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
-These families are certified for a 12 month block of time and will remain eligible at or below four hundred percent of the federal poverty level.
-Exceptions to the 12 month certification period are included in 8.15.2.11 NMAC.
-The department prioritizes child care services within priority four plus for children with special needs, disabilities, homeless families, and for teen parents.
-[Co-payments for families in priority four plus are not waived.
-Co-payments for families will be capped at three hundred percent of the federal poverty level.]

-H. Priority five: In addition to these priorities, the department pays for at-risk child care as approved by the department.
+Exceptions to the 12 month certification period are included in 8.159.23.11 NMAC.
+The department prioritizes child care services within priority four for children with special needs, disabilities, homeless families, and for teen parents. - G. Priority four plus: During this period of economic recovery and subject to budgetary considerations, child care assistance for essential workers whose income is above two hundred percent of the federal poverty level but at or below four hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+These families are certified for a 12 month block of time and will remain eligible at or below four hundred and twenty-five percent of the federal poverty level.
+Exceptions to the 12 month certification period are included in 8.159.23.11 NMAC.
+The department prioritizes child care services within priority four plus for children with special needs, disabilities, homeless families, and for teen parents. - H. Priority five: In addition to these priorities, the department pays for at-risk child care as approved by the department.
 Child care benefits are provided for a minimum of six months to support the family.
 Income, work and education requirements and copayments are waived for clients in this priority.

-[8.15.2.9 NMAC - Rp, 8.15.2.9 NMAC, 10/1/2016; A; 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021; A, 1/1/2022; A/E, 5/1/2022]
+[8.15.2.9 NMAC Rp, 8.15.2.9 NMAC, 10/1/2016; A; 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021; A, 1/1/2022; A/E, 5/1/2022; A/E, 5/6/2022] [8.9.3.9 NMAC N, 11/01/2022]

-8.15.2.10 APPLICATION PROCESS:
+8.159.23.10 APPLICATION PROCESS: